Sudhan: Alleged origins and history

-Contributions for British Army
+Contributions to British Army

 The Sudhan tribe contributed significant numbers of recruits into the British Indian Army during World War 1 and World War II.
 Their total contribution to the British Indian Army during World War I and World War II is considered to be between 40,000 and 60,000 soldiers.

-1819 - 1832 Resistance Against Sikh Conquest
+1819–1832 resistance against Sikh conquest

 In 1819, under the leadership of Ranjit Singh, the Sikhs had successfully routed the Saddozai Kingdom from Kashmir.
 Subsequently, the Sikh Empire came to rule the region of the Kashmir Valley, though they had previously already obtained control over Jammu.

 The regions of Poonch and Muzaffarabad had not yet been conquered.
 In Muzaffarabad, the local Rajput clans of Khakha and Bambah led a resistance against Sikh conquest.
 A Sikh army was then dispatched from Srinagar and defeated them, declaring Sikh suzerainty over Muzaffarabad.

 In Poonch, the Sudhans were at the head of resistance against the Sikhs.
 The Sudhans were led by a local chieftain Shams Khan, and the Sudhan sardars Sabz Ali and Malli Khan.
 They worked in collaboration with other Muslim tribes of Poonch to form an effective coalition against the Sikhs.
 The Sikhs were unable to launch a large-scale invasion of Poonch, as the resistance was staunch and they had problems elsewhere.

 After Gulab Singh received the chakla of Jammu as a jagir (autonomous territory), he made renewed attempts at conquering Poonch, but the armies he raised were not large enough to defeat the Sudhan led resistance, and consequently he would face defeats before being forced to withdraw.

 This continued for several years, until 1832, when Gulab Singh and his brother Dhian Singh made an appeal to Ranjit Singh, requesting him to put an end to the Sudhan-led resistance of Poonch.
 Ranjit Singh obliged, and marched with an army of 60,000 with a large assortment of hill-cannons.

 Ranjit Singh's army was overwhelmingly superior in arms and number, with the deadly hill-cannons wreaking havoc upon the local territories.
 Consequently, Shams Khan and the other sardars made the decision to sue for peace.
 Ranjit Singh accepted their surrender, as the tribes acknowledged his suzerainty over Poonch.
 Shams Khan was taken as a hostage, to ensure the tribes would not rebel.